cuicheng11165/CEH/wireless.md

 802.11ac | 1000 | 5 | QAM
 Bluetooth | 1-3 | 2.4 | N/A

+Direct-sequence spread spectrum (DSSS)

+5G has a range of 75 meters
+2.4G has a range of 150 meters
+Both 2.4,5G   100 meters

 ## WIFI Chalking ##

 WarWalking: Walking around to detect open Wi-Fi networks